She counts murdered women. Not women

 "I continued because I cannot bring myself to say that the next woman killed isn’t important.
 I continue because a focus on intimate partner homicides at the exclusion of other killings disguises and diminishes the true rate of men’s fatal violence against women.
 I continue because the killing of women by their current and former partners is so normalised that it is not recognised as a national emergency[....]I continue because the slaying of women by men, although it has happened at least 1,000 times in seven years, continues to be described by the police and reported in the media as an ‘isolated incident.’[...]
 I continue because I believe a different world is possible, but it is only by consciously committing to making changes that look at the multitude of factors that support and enable men’s violence against women, that will give us a hope in hell of getting there."

-Inspired by Jean and Karen, a woman called Charlie started up another Dead Women Count in her area of New Zealand.
+Inspired by Jean and Karen, a woman called Charlie started up another Dead Women Count in New Zealand.
 While these websites make for grim reading, they really do drive home just how normalised violence against women is in what we like to think of as our civilised western society.
 A society where, the narrative runs, women have equal rights, are fully protected under law, and are treated with respect.

 And in the States there is Women Count USA, also known as the United States Femicide Database.
 Nurse, Dawn Wilcox, started it after she saw the public outcry over the killings of two zoo animals, Cecil the Lion and Harambe the Gorilla.
 She was taken aback that the public did not get so exercised over the killings of women in their own cities and hometowns.
 Killings which we are so inured to - why even our country and western songs contain them, complete with heartbroken lovers/husbands, such as Johnny Cash's song, Banks of the Ohio - we seem to think they are an inevitable part of everyday life.
 IF YOU ARE BORN FEMALE.